-The portion of that total number of shares made subject to the stock options granted to each of our named executive officers was then determined, targeting a value (determined using the Black-Scholes-Merton formula) at the 75th percentile of stock awards to executives in comparable positions at companies in the 2009 peer group (or, where publicly-available data for the 2009 peer group was insufficient, for comparable companies in our industry based on number of employees from the Radford Global Life Sciences Survey) and taking into account considerations of internal equity.
-The number of shares subject to the option granted to Dr. deBethizy was 70,000; and the number of shares subject to the options granted to each of Mr. Musso, Dr. Dunbar, Mr. Brennan and Mr. Zorn was 50,000.
-All of the options have an exercise price of \$20.68 per share, the closing price of our common stock on the NASDAQ Global Market on January 19, 2010.
+In determining the number of shares to be subject to the grant to each of our named executive officers, the Compensation Committee considered the data and information provided by Towers Watson for the 2011 peer group by comparable position and by internal compensation rank, as well as data from the Radford Global Life Sciences Survey.
+The Compensation Committee initially targeted a value (determined using the Black-Scholes-Merton formula) at the 75th percentile of stock awards to the comparable executives in the 2011 peer group by internal compensation rank.
+The number of shares corresponding to the value at the respective 75th percentiles was then adjusted based on consideration of the comparable position data in the 2011 peer group, the Radford survey data and internal equity.
+Following the adjustments, the size of the grants was above the respective 75th percentiles, but in most cases below the applicable 75% percentile for overall equity ownership benchmarked against the comparably ranked executive in the 2011 peer group.
+The number of shares subject to the stock option granted to Dr. deBethizy was 105,000; the number of shares subject to the stock option granted to Dr. Dunbar was 55,500; and the number of shares subject to the stock options granted to each of Mr. Musso, Mr. Brennan and Mr. Zorn was 50,000.
+All of the stock options have an exercise price of \$26.05 per share, the closing price of our common stock on the NASDAQ Global Market on the date of grant, March 29, 2011, and vest quarterly over four years.